lelou6666/nimbus-docs/phantom/buildingadecisionengine.rst

 Use your Decision Engine
 ========================

-Finally, go back to your __init__ function, and call the three funtions you created::
+Finally, go back to your __init__ function, and call the three functions you created::

             self.create_launch_configuration()